Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q35: Create users in file

-Create the users in the file `usersjist.yml` file provided.
-Do this in a playbook called `users.yml` located at `/home/sandy/ansible`.The passwords for these users should be set using the `lock.yml` file from `TASK7`.
+Create the users in the file `users_list.yml` file provided.
+Do this in a playbook called `users-playbook.yml` located at `/home/sandy/ansible`.The passwords for these users should be set using the `lock.yml` file from `TASK7`.
 When running the playbook, the `lock.yml` file should be unlocked with `secret.txt` file from TASK 7.
 All users with the job of 'developer' should be created on `the dev hosts`, add them to the group `devops`, their password should be set using the `pw_dev` variable.
-Likewise create users with the job of 'manager' on `the proxy hosts` and add the users to the group 'managers', their password should be set using the `pw_mgr` variable.
+Likewise create users with the job of 'manager' on `the proxy hosts` and add the users to the group `managers`, their password should be set using the `pw_mgr` variable.

 > users_list.yml